 Implement the unified next generation model in regional applications (Rapidly Refreshed Convective-Allowing Ensemble Forecast system, Regional Nested Hurricane Forecast System)

-For further details see the Applications Plan on the UFS web site.
+For further details see the Applications Plan on the UFS community web site.

-3) UFS at NCEP : Implementation of FV3GFS
+4) UFS at NCEP : Global Modeling Systems

 The first implementation of the UFS Atmospheric model in NCEP occurred on June 12th 2019 with the implementation of GFS Version 15.
 The major component of this implementation was to replace the global spectral model in the GFS with the FV3 dynamical core.
 The operational FV3GFS runs the same physics as the previous GFS, except that the Zhao-Carr microphysics was replaced with the more advanced GFDL microphysics scheme.